google/integers/README.md

 Defined behaviors are wrapping, trapping, or clamping/saturating.
 You choose your preferred policy/behavior by using the stand-alone template helper functions and/or the template classes.

 There is also a `ranged<T>` template class for situations where you need a type that constrains integers to a specific range of values.

-The goal of this library is that you can simply drop in the right type for your situation, and the rest of your code works as expected — the template classes should be fully compatible with the built-in primitive types.
+The main goal of this library is that you can simply drop in the right type for your situation, and the rest of your code works as expected — the template classes should be fully compatible with the built-in primitive types.
+Another goal is that this library should be easy to import and use, without any transitive dependencies or other complications.
+This library is tested with C++17 and C++20.

 An example use-case is file format parsers and deserializers and so on, which are constantly calculating and re-calculating offsets and indices into files.
 It